What Is Honeycomb Calcite?

 mined exclusively in the United States of America

-Honeycomb Calcite, much like onyx and marble (in general characteristics) can provide a colorful replacement or dramatic accent stone for architectural and artistic applications.
-The name “Honeycomb Calcite” comes from the remarkable honeycomb appearance when viewing a polished surface.
-The growth of long fibrous or tubular cells and crystals of honey-yellow calcite outlined by white membranes surrounding each cell form the “honeycomb look”.
+What is Honeycomb Calcite… resembling onyx and marble in many aspects, serves as a vibrant alternative or striking accent stone for architectural and artistic endeavors.
+Its name derives from the striking honeycomb pattern visible on its polished surface, created by the growth of long fibrous or tubular cells and crystals of honey-yellow calcite outlined by white membranes surrounding each cell.